8 Steps to a More Productive Workday

 In today's hectic workplace, downsizing and rising workloads have forced us to work smarter.
-Tim Kehl, a work-life balance specialist based in Madison, Wisconsin, offers these tips on how to work smart and be more efficient.
+Fortunately, if you adhere to this effective advice, you can learn how to work better and be more efficient.

-Adopting the right combination of time-management practices can cut stress and save you up to an hour a day, according to Kehl.
-Here are his tips on how to get there.
+Adopting the right combination of time-management practices can cut stress and save you up to an hour a day.
+Here are eight tips on how to get there.

 You can't be your most productive if you're disorganized and surrounded by clutter.
 Get rid of those random piles of papers and sticky notes and use a simple electronic filing system instead.